accelerated-text/accelerated-text/front-end/packages/help/getting-started.md

 Handling of list elements - specify in which order elements enclosed in the list should be used.

 * *sequence* - exact sequence of the enclosed elements.
-* *in random order* - shuffle enclosed elements in a random order, thus producing variations in the text.
+* *in random order* - shuffle enclosed elements in a random order, thus producing text variations.
-* *a synonym from* - chose one of the elements in the list, thus producing variations in the text.
+* *a synonym from* - chose one of the elements in the list, thus producing text variations.

 ![liststb](help/lists-tb.png)

-### Logics
+### Logic

 Text generation logic sometimes has to branch depending on the data supplied.
-Use *Logics* elements to control branching.
+Use *Logic* elements to control branching.

-* *if-then-else* - main construct to specify branching logics, if a condition satisfies a *check* (see next section), then perform an action, else do some other action.
+* *if-then-else* - main construct to specify branching logic, if a condition satisfies a *check* (see next section), then perform an action, else do some other action.
 * *and* - a way to combine checks requiring them all to succeed.
 * *or* - combine checks so that only one of them is required to succeed.
 * *either-or-but-not-both* - combine two checks allowing only one of them to succeed.